 Crankworx is truly a celebration of everything magical about mountain biking.
 The world class events take place in New Zealand, France, Austria, and Canada.
-Each year, Mountain Bike Rotorua is one of the arms that puts together the Crankworx event in New Zealand.
+Each year, Mountain Bike Rotorua helps put together the Crankworx event in New Zealand.
 One of the fun offshoots of the Crankworx spectacle is the family-focused Kidsworx where young riders get to learn, compete, and meet the stars.

-It was only natural that the creators of Kidsworx would approach Mountain Bike Rotorua’s own full-time tour guide Marcello Ojerio to gauge his availability and interest in starting the Kidsworx program.
-Three years later, Marcello still heads up some of the kids’ events/facilities each year including the: Kidsworx Pump Track Skills Coaching, Kidsworx Pimp My Ride, Tiki Tour Scavenger Hunt, and the ever evolving pint-sized Tamariki flow track.
+Three years ago, the creators of Kidsworx approached Mountain Bike Rotorua’s own full-time tour guide Marcello Ojerio to gauge his availability and interest in starting the Kidsworx program in Rotrua.
+Three years later, Marcello still heads up some of the kids’ events/facilities each year.
+The events include: Kidsworx Pump Track Skills Coaching, Kidsworx Pimp My Ride, Tiki Tour Scavenger Hunt, and the ever evolving pint-sized Tamariki flow track.
 Marcello’s colleague, Tim Farmer, focuses on making sure the Kidsworx racing events (Hipster DH, Skyline Warrior DH, Pump Track Challenge) are organized, staffed and managed throughout the Crankworx week.

 Planning for Kidsworx Rotorua starts right after Christmas.
 Staff and volunteers focus on improving the trail system, the overall site, and the Tamariki track.
 Marcello works tirelessly to have everything in tip-top shape for the event’s commencement each year.

 Kidsworx Rotorua has grown in popularity for the events that Marcello supervises.
 Last year’s participation numbers reached 360 kids.
 Interestingly, 50 to 60 percent of those children were 5 and under.
 This was a significant increase in numbers from the previous year when participation was only 258 kids.